damax-solutions/api-auth-bundle/Resources/doc/api-key.md

 }
 ```

-Register in container and specify in `security.yml`.
+Register it in container and update `security.yml` accordingly.